British Army in Wiltshire

 But it is still not enough.

-I have campaigned vigorously for additional spending - as well as for reform of the MOD procurement process which sees so much of the current budget wasted.
-I will continue to do so if I am re-elected.
+I have campaigned vigorously for additional spending - as well as for reform of the MOD procurement process which sees so much of the current budget waste - and I will continue to do so.

 News